Cloud Microphysics (GEO v2018)

 One coefficients file (also called threshold table), containing satellite-dependent values and look-up tables for thresholds, is available in the NWC/GEO software package, and is needed by the CMIC software.

-One file (netcdf format) containing offline DISORT simulations of 0.6µm and 1.6µm cloud radiative properties (beam bi-directional reflection, beam direct transmission, beam diffuse transmission, diffuse transmission, diffuse reflection flux) performed for a set of water and ice clouds, is available in the NWC/GEO software package, and is needed by the CMIC software.
+One file (netcdf format) containing offline DISORT simulations of 0.6µm, 1.6µm and 2.25µm cloud radiative properties (beam bi-directional reflection, beam direct transmission, beam diffuse transmission, diffuse transmission, diffuse reflection flux) performed for a set of water and ice clouds, is available in the NWC/GEO software package, and is needed by the CMIC software.

-The CMIC software has been designed to allow the processing at satellite IR full spatial resolution of any rectangular areas defined by the user inside the MSG full disk (the processing of the MSG full disk is also possible).
-The validity of the CMIC product is commited inside the MSG full disk.
+The CMIC software has been designed to allow the processing at satellite IR full spatial resolution of any rectangular areas defined by the user inside the satellite full disk (the processing of the satellite full disk is also possible).
+The validity of the CMIC product is commited inside the satellite full disk.

 CMIC products are coded in NetCdF and includes: